joshuakosburn/joshuakosburn/README.md

 Hi, there!
 I'm Joshua Osburn!

-I'm a full-stack developer well-versed in many different web technologies, stacks, etc...
+I'm a Software Developer @ General Motors!
 I'm interested in creating RESTful APIs, network layer applications, and anything to do with home automation.

-I'm currently working on learning React, CI/CD, and Time Complexity.
+I've recently became interested in Front-end development!
+You can find me honing my CSS skills!

 You can reach me by going to my LinkedIn account: https://linkedin.com/in/joshuakosburn